Last Updated on

 Eventually, I found a road where you can drive through the hills, which is the best way to experience the site beyond taking a private tour.

 To do the drive, head to the town of Parys and take the R500 out of town.
 Turn left on the R53 until you see a brown road sign on the left side of the road with the World Heritage logo.
-This is a gravel road which will loop around and back into Parys.
+This is a gravel road that will loop around and back into Parys.
 You should roughly be following the Vaal River along most of the road.

 A GPS enabled map will be a huge help when taking this drive.
 DO NOT put “Vredefort Dome” into Google Maps as it will take you to the middle of a farm field.